Dassault says set up Isle of Man entities but has respected tax duties

-PARIS (Reuters) - French aerospace group Dassault Aviation (AVMD.PA), mentioned in the latest round of leaks concerning alleged tax evasion schemes dubbed the “Paradise Papers”, said it had set up entities on the Isle of Man but added it respected its tax obligations.
+PARIS, Nov 7 (Reuters) - French aerospace group Dassault Aviation, mentioned in the latest round of leaks concerning alleged tax evasion schemes dubbed the “Paradise Papers”, said it had set up entities on the Isle of Man but added it respected its tax obligations.

 “Dassault Aviation respects all its fiscal obligations and in this regard pays its taxes in the countries where it operates its industrial activities, which for the most part is in France as well as the United States via its American subsidiary,” it said in a statement.